Bchuasj/SPM_Project/README.md

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/hr%20adding%20skill%20to%20ceo%20workrole.jpg)

-5. Select the skill you would like to add to the new work role (as shown below) and click "Save changes".
+5. Select the skill you would like to add to the new Work role (as shown below) and click "Save changes".

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/hr%20added%20id%20200%20to%20workrole.jpg)